 In the first grant cycle alone, the transition to alternative textbooks resulted in projected total annual savings of more than $750,000—a relief for approximately 10,500 students.

 Students appreciate more affordable textbook options.
 According to one K-State student, “With the lower costs, it’s not burdensome to purchase these books.
 It feels like a privilege to have that kind of open access to read and learn from Textbooks 2.0 — this will change the future of education.”

 March 23, 2022

 1,202 gifts made

-K-State students, on all campuses, can access 24/7 teletherapy services through the implementation of My Student Support Program (My SSP).
+K-State students on all campuses can access 24/7 teletherapy services through the My Student Support Program.
 My SSP provides real-time support via phone or chat anytime, anywhere with no appointment needed.

-All In donors helped expand the Bandana Project, a suicide awareness program that teaches people how to lean in and help K-Staters who are struggling.
-Bandana Project trainees learnlearn how to immediately connect students in crisis with campus resources.
+All In donors helped expand the Bandana Project, a suicide awareness program that teaches people how to help K-Staters who are struggling.
+Bandana Project trainees learn how to immediately connect students in crisis with campus resources.

-In the two months following All In for K-State, 275 students participated in the green bandana training, further expanding the reach of this life-saving program on campus.
-(The green bandana is a sign of stigma-free solidarity with people coping with mental health concerns.)
+In the two months following All In, 275 students participated in the green bandana training, further expanding the reach of this life-saving program on campus.
+(The green bandana is a sign of stigma-free solidarity with those experiencing mental health concerns.)

 Senior Associate Vice President